ClarionCorp/asset-tools/README.md

-# asset-tools
+This is a small collection of tools to be used for mass-updating assets in CC.

-Collection of tools used for updating assets on CC
+Simply use `python <file>.py` to run.